2020 Cherry Blossom Tour of Northern Japan

 Back in Sapporo we visit the famous Sapporo Beer Museum for some taste-testing and gather tonight one more time for a farewell dinner to share our best memories of our trip.

 Day 13: Sapporo & Goodbye

 After breakfast your 2020 Cherry Blossom Tour of Northern Japan concludes.
-Your options include staying a little longer in Hokkaido, returning to Honshu (Main Island) by trains (and possibly exploring other parts of Japan) or flying directly to one of Tokyo’s International airports to connect with your outbound international flight.
+Your options include staying a little longer in Hokkaido, returning to Honshu (the main Island) by trains or flight, possibly exploring other parts of Japan, or flying directly to one of Tokyo’s International airports to connect with your outbound international flight.
 Or even leave Japan from the international airport not far from Sapporo.
 Do talk to us about each of the options.

 Please note that there may be slight changes to the itinerary described above to accommodate changes in train timetables, opening hours, and hotel and restaurant availability.

 - All local transport on the group activities (train, bus and private coach)

 - Pre-loaded Suica card (for local trains)